[Updated April, 2026]

 o Clean Up – After distribution is over, the distribution area and tables need to be cleaned.
 The tables then need to be put away and the area needs to be generally tidied and swept/mopped, as needed.

 May I bring my child or pet with me during my volunteer shift?
-No, please do not bring children or pets to your volunteer shift during this time of social distancing.
-We will not have access to the garden or playground at the church, and must limit the number of people at distribution to the smallest number possible.
+No, please do not bring children or pets to your volunteer shift.

 Are there additional ways to volunteer other than at distribution?
 Yes.
 In addition to distribution volunteer shifts, there are a few other ways to volunteer to help Farm Spot run smoothly.
 We are currently looking for volunteers to assist with: